-5.6 Do special rules apply to the settlement of claims/proceedings e.g. is court approval required?
+5.6 Do special rules apply to the settlement of claims/ proceedings e.g. is court approval required?

-No, special rules do not apply to the settlement of claims/proceedings, although they need to be confirmed by the court.
+No, special rules do not apply to the settlement of claims/proceedings, other than those providing the possibility of replacement of the claimant by the Public Prosecutor where the case is settled.
+In any case, the settlement needs to be confirmed by the court.